cuducos/elm-format-number/README.md

 format spanishLocale (pi * 1000)  -- "3.141,59"
 ```

-It is flexible enough to deal with different number of decimals, different thousand separators, diffetent decimal separator, and different ways to represent negative numbers — all that is possible using `Locale`s.
+It is flexible enough to deal with different number of decimals, different thousand separators, different decimal separator, and different ways to represent negative numbers — all that is possible using `Locale`s.

-Elm Format Number has a couple os predefined `Locale`s and it is easy to customize your own:
+Elm Format Number has a couple of predefined `Locale`s and it is easy to customize your own:

 ```elm
 import FormatNumber exposing (format)